What is an Eyelash Mite?

 - Buy new clean sheets and pillows

-The reason that it is important to buy new makeup, sheets and pillows is so that you can avoid a situation where you are re-infecting yourself with eyelash mites left on your old makeup brushes and your old clothes.
+The reason that it is important to buy new makeup, sheets and pillows are so that you can avoid a situation where you are re-infecting yourself with eyelash mites left on your old makeup brushes and your old clothes.